 Full covered service is a term used in the sex industry to describe an offering of sexual services during which the client wears a condom.
 Unlike some others in the sex industry, sex workers who offer full covered service will engage in sexual intercourse only if their clients wear protection.

 Full covered service is often abbreviated to the acronym FCS, especially in the menus of sex workers and in the client field reports posted online.

 Full covered service ensures measures that help prevent sex workers and their clients from contracting sexually transmitted diseases.
-Condoms help prevent the spread of a number of STDs, including HIV, genital herpes, chlamydia, syphilis and more.
+Condoms help prevent the spread of many STDs, including HIV, genital herpes, chlamydia, syphilis, and more.

-A condom is always required for sexual intercourse during a full covered service session.
-It is up to the sex worker whether they also require their clients to wear condoms during oral sex.
+A condom is always required for sexual intercourse during an entire covered service session.
+It is up to the sex worker to require their clients to wear condoms during oral sex.